 The firm’s website is translated to multiple languages, and clients are accepted worldwide in the truest sense of the word, as many of their competitors claim to be global but have nowhere near this sort of reach.

 As many of our readers are moving substantial amounts of money each month it should be noted that Moneygram is a remittances service.
 Its greatest advantages like accepting cash transfers and moving them, in cash, to locations like Africa, South Asia and Eastern Europe, are not applicable for readers who seek to move a hefty salary abroad or make a large purchase.

 Moneygram has a Corporate website which enables small, medium and large businesses to conduct their foreign exchange affairs there.
 It is stated on the website that corporate clients can have access to spot contracts, forward contracts, limit orders and other hedging tools.

 Moneygram has mobile apps for iPhone and Android devices.
 These applications provide all the functions of the website to mobile users.
 These apps are rated 3.7 / 5 on the Google store and an impressive 4.8 / 5 on the Apple Store.

 Moneygram Review: Bottom Line

 Moneygram has serious advantages in the form of very wide global reach and 80 years of reputation.
-The website is seamless to use, the rates and fees are clear and transparent and you can transfer money by debit card, bank transfer of in cash (through a branch).
+The website is seamless to use, the rates and fees are clear and transparent and you can transfer money by debit card, bank transfer or in cash (through a branch).

 On the downside, Moneygram’s online fees are worse than competitors, and you can send only up to $2,500 a day.
-As a whole the company is not suitable for a large majority of our audience which is looking for larger sum transfers (like salary, mortgage payments or property purchase abroad).
+As a whole the company is not suitable for a large majority of our audience which is looking for larger sum transfers (like salary, mortgage payments or property purchases abroad).